-In this article, Structural Engineer, Mark Duckett, P.E., S.I., S.E.C.B. discusses the topic of construction guardrail failures.
+In this article, Structural Engineer, Mark Duckett, P.E., S.I., discusses the topic of construction guardrail failures.
 Through video, he introduces a properly designed and constructed guardrail, and performs testing on that system to demonstrate the inherent and robust safety of a properly engineered system.

 Temporary Construction Guardrails: Fall Protection for Unguarded Edges

 The leading cause of deaths on construction sites, by far, is from workers falling from heights.
 As reported by OSHA, over 33 percent of all construction fatalities in 2018 were those resulting from a fall.
 OSHA requires that fall protection be provided for workers in the construction industry when the fall hazard is 6 feet or more; typically occurring at an unguarded edge.

-The most efficient, and hence the most common, fall protection system utilized at unguarded edges on construction sites is a temporary guardrail.
+The most efficient, and hence the most common, fall protection system utilized to protect workers at unguarded edges on construction sites is a temporary guardrail.
 These systems are similar in concept to those seen at edges of balconies, mezzanines, and elevated decks, but are temporary in that they are required only during the construction phase of a project; permanent systems will be in place after the structure is completed.